-The room sensor is a small temperature sensor on the end of a 60" wire.
+The room sensor (part #3-20-00906) is a small temperature sensor on the end of a 60" wire.
 This sensor is installed much like a standard wall thermostat.
-There is a remote room sensor port on the rear of the unit for easy external connection.
 Use standard 18-2 thermostat wire to extend the distance to the desired location (50' maximum).
 The room sensor should be installed in the location where you want to control the temperature.

 NOTE: Distances of more than 25 feet from the unit or in another room are not recommended.
-The room sensor is essential for the P61A's excellent efficiency.
+The room sensor is essential for the P38's excellent efficiency.